pierrebear6/project2-feature-engineering/README.md

     svm_df.loc[(svm_df['ema9_9'] < svm_df['ema3_9']) & (svm_df['atr_ema9_9'] < svm_df['ATR_9']), 'Target'] = 1
 ```
 (Values readjusted in the preprocessing stage)

+To be specific, the 'Target' variable is what the SVM model will try to classify.
+The 'Target' variable has 3 different classes, differentiated by if the price action 9 days ahead shows the short and long-term exponential moving average above each other('ema9_9', 'ema3_9') or if the price action shows consolidation with the ATR (average true range) being less than its exponential moving average.

 ### Feature Selection Considerations